Art For People Places

 Carleen Weirauch

-Since those early years I have had the good fortune to work in a wide range of mediums.
-My father had a company that built sets, signs and props.
-I transitioned from exclusively carving furniture, to technical drawing, graphic design, commercial art, and more currently have been leaning into teaching.
-My side obsession right now are community maker spaces.
-Polymath-Creatives Unite!
+In the years following my apprenticeship, I have had the good fortune to work with a wide range of mediums.
+My family had a company that built sets, signs, props and exhibits.
+I transitioned from exclusively carving furniture, to technical drawing, graphic design, commercial art, and have more recently settled into education to easy the demands on my aging body.

-I live in Sonoma County with my husband Joel.
-We once owned a small, sheep cheese business.
-Today our tiny dairy is a shop/office where we now collaborate on fabrication projects.
+I currently reside in Sonoma County, CA with my husband Joel.
+We once owned a small sheep cheese business, but today our sheep dairy has been repurposed into a shop where we collaborate on fabrication projects and where I occasionally host specialized workshops.

 • home